Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 where $A \in O_\uparrow(n, 1)$ is any hyperbolic isometry. \end{theorem}

 \begin{proof} The only non-trivial point in the proof is the fact that the action is linear for all $l \leq 2k$.
 This is where Remark~\ref{rkTranversality} turns out to be important.
-We shall see that for $g \in T^l_k$ and $A \in O_\uparrow(n, 1)$ we have $\Abar_* g \in T^k_k$, meaning that transversality of the first non-trivial term in the asymptotic expansion of $g$ is preserved under the (non-adjusted) action of $O_\uparrow(n, 1)$.
+We shall see that we have $\Abar_* g \in T^k_k$ for $g \in T^l_k$ and $A\in O_\uparrow(n, 1)$, which means that transversality of the first non-trivial term in the asymptotic expansion of $g$ is preserved under the (non-adjusted) action of $O_\uparrow(n, 1)$.
 From Remark~\ref{rkTranversality} it then follows that $g \mapsto \theta \Abar_* g$ is affine for $l \leq 2k$.

 As before we denote by $P = x^i \partial_i$ the position vector field and we set $g = b + e$.
 Since $A$ is an hyperbolic isometry, we have